kadisoka/iam/README.md

 to have Docker and docker-compose installed.
 Go binary distribution is not required to be installed on the host.

-The root `docker-compose.yaml` file was designed to run the server application which source and its required resources are located in folder `iam-server`.
+The root `docker-compose.yaml` file was designed to run the independent server application which source and its required resources are located in folder `iam-server`.
+Once started, user and other applications could connect to it.

 To start the server: